nick-ulle/rstatic/README.md

 [TODO: Add more details about the ASTNode class and its subclasses.]

-## TODO / WIP Notes
+## WIP Notes

 ### Parameter

 What if the user supplies an argument whose type conflicts with the default?

-Need a Parameter class because parameters are typed just like symbols.
+The `Parameter` class seems necessary because parameters are typed, like symbols, but may also carry default arguments.

 ### Function